 Sudden Lights And Noises

-The flashing headlights and sudden noises from passing cars could scare your parrot at night.
-Additionally, using the vacuum cleaner near your parrot or a bad storm could be unsettling.
+The flashing headlights and sudden noises from passing cars could scare a parrot at night.
+Additionally, using the vacuum cleaner near your parrot or a bad storm could be extremely unsettling.

 If your parrot is sleep-deprived, young, or stressed, its dreams could be adversely affected.